sschmaus/ISS_TLE_observations/resources/readme_template.md

 All images in this repository were processed with Adobe Lightroom with very similar settings to make them more appealing to look at, but still keep a very consistent appearance:

 * Color profile: `Adobe Color`
-* Whitebalance set to `Daylight` or moonlit clouds in the scene
+* Whitebalance set to `Daylight` or alternatively moonlit clouds in the scene
-* `Exposure`, `Shadows`, `Highlights`, etc. slightly adjusted to bring out all details
+* `Exposure`, `Shadows`, `Highlights`, etc. slightly adjusted to show fully dynamic range
-* Noise reduction: Lightroom `Enhance (AI) denoise` at 10-20% strength, sometimes additional traditional denoise
+* Noise reduction: [Lightroom AI denoise](https://blog.adobe.com/en/publish/2023/04/18/denoise-demystified) at 10-20% strength, sometimes also traditional denoise
-* Lens corrections: Vignette correction, *No* distortion correction (causes fringes on noisy images)
+* Lens corrections: Vignette correction, No distortion correction (causes fringes on noisy images)
-* sometimes cropping to reframce the TLE

 ## Attribution